The Landscape is Broader than You Think

 The sessions of the workshop will focus on the responsibilities, benefits, challenges, and opportunities of the different career paths as well as on teaching focused positions, including information on what’s needed to be a competitive candidate.
 The workshop concludes with a networking reception where potential candidates can meet representatives from institutions with teaching focused positions.

-Light lunch provided.
-Welcome.
-Small group setup with leaders engaging participants in ice-breaker activities to set a safe environment for discussion and questions
+Welcome and introductions.
+Small group setup with leaders engaging participants in ice-breaker activities to set a safe environment for discussion and questions.

-1:30-2:30 The Spectrum of Academic Career Paths in Computer Science (Panel Discussion w/Q&A)
+1:10-2:20 The Spectrum of Academic Career Paths in Computer Science

 Panelists holding teaching oriented positions at a range of institutions describe the choices they made and the paths they have chosen.
 Topics addressed include how and when they choose their career path; teaching loads and responsibilities; scholarship expectations; promotion and tenure experiences and expectations; what they found surprising about their job; what they like the most and what they find challenging.